ForsythsGambit/Earmark/README.md

 - see `todo.md` for more

 ## Attribution
 This project would have been impossible without the fine work of the devs who wrote [kindle-unpack](https://github.com/kevinhendricks/KindleUnpack).
 A copy of the files neccessary for the CLI are included under kindle-unpack/ and are licensed under the GPL v3.
-See the `COPYING` file in that directory for more information or refer to the link above to the view the source cod beyond what is used in this project.
+See the `COPYING` file in that directory for more information or refer to the link above to the view the source code beyond what is used in this project.

 ## Distribution
 Per the license of kindle-unpack, this project too is licensed under the GPL v3.
 Refer to `LICENSE` with any questions or concerns.